-Many of the usual lawyer business development tactics are off the table, but there are always things you can do to stay in the game.
+The usual lawyer business development tactics changed during the pandemic, but there are always things you can do to stay in the game.

 Table of contents